cloudify-cosmo/getcloudify.org/guide/3.2/agents-packager.md

 - `additional_modules` - a `list` of additional modules to install into the virtualenv.
 This is where you can add any additional modules that are not Cloudify plugins.
 - `additional_plugins` - a `list` of additional Cloudify plugins to install into the virtualenv.
 - `output_tar` - Path to the tar file you'd like to create.
-- `keep_venv` - Whether to keep the virtualenv after creating the tar file or not.
+- `keep_virtualenv` - Whether to keep the virtualenv after creating the tar file or not.
 Defaults to false.

 {%note title=Note%}
-All modules and plugins aside from `additional_modules` will be validated.
+All modules and plugins aside from `additional_modules` and modules inside the `requirements_file` will be validated.
 In the future, a more robust implementation of the validation process will be added.
 {%endnote%}

 # Agent Modules

-Each agent contains a set of modules, which are just python packages.
+Each agent contains a set of modules, which are just Python packages.
 These modules can be either simple python libraries or they can be [plugins]({{page.terminology_link}}#plugin).

 ## Core External Modules: